logdna/logdna-agent-v2/docs/README.md

 ## Building Agent v2

+Obtain the source code to build the agent from our [GitHub repository](https://github.com/logdna/logdna-agent-v2).
+You can either download the source files as a .zip file, or clone the repository.

-Clone and cd into this repository:
+* Use the following commands to clone and then cd into this repository:

 ```
 git clone https://github.com/logdna/logdna-agent-v2.git
 cd logdna-agent-v2
 ```

+Next, select how you want to build the agent: as a docker image or as a Linux binary.

 ### Building Docker image

-To build a Docker<sup>:registered:</sup> image of the agent, ensure the Docker command is installed properly, verify that the Docker engine is running, and then run the following command:
+To build a Docker image of the agent, ensure the Docker command is installed properly, verify that the Docker engine is running, and then run the following command:

 ```
 make build-image